TheMrAnderson/TheMrAnderson/README.md

-> Software should make the job easier, not harder.
+> Technology should make the job easier, not harder.

 I code with the phrase above at the forefront of my mind.
 As a developer I only have to write it once, but the user has to use what I write over and over.
 It may be harder for me to write it, but if what I write makes lives easier it's worth it.
 I enjoy using open source products and always enjoy when I can give back the community.